 The purpose of the Gaming Club is to provide students with opportunities for fun and fellowship through game play.
-Most meetings occur during the evenings and involve video games of various systems.
+Most meetings occur during the evenings and involve video games of various systems along with tabletop gaming.

 Glee Club

 Sponsor: Jennifer Sokolosky